SubhenduSen116/Password_Generator/README.md

 # Password_Generator
-A secure and customizable password generator built with HTML, CSS, and JavaScript.
-This tool creates strong, unique passwords with options to include uppercase, lowercase, numbers, and special characters, enhancing your online security and protecting your digital presence.
+This tool allows you to create secure, random passwords with ease.
+Built with HTML, CSS, and JavaScript, it features a user-friendly interface where you can customize the password length and include options such as uppercase letters, lowercase letters, numbers, and special characters.
+Simply select your preferences and click the "Generate" button to receive a strong, randomly generated password, suitable for keeping your accounts safe and secure.